amygdala/code-snippets/ml/kubeflow-argo/README.md

 When you're done, __delete your GKE cluster so that you don't incur extra charges__.
 An easy way to do this is via the [Cloud Console](https://console.cloud.google.com/kubernetes).

-If you're running many workflows, you might also want to do some finer-grained cleanup.
+If you're not ready to take down the whole GKE cluster, you might want to do some finer-grained cleanup, as follows:

 ### Delete the completed pods for a workflow